OmShankarDeshmukh01/omshankardeshmukh01/README.md

 ### Talking about Personal Stuff:

 - 🛠 &nbsp; At the moment working on Myself.
-- 👀 &nbsp; I am learning IOS Developmenty.
+- 👀 &nbsp; I am learning IOS Development.
 - 👨🏻‍💻 &nbsp; All my contribution on [Github](https://github.com/OmShankarDeshmukh01) are genuine.
 - 📝 &nbsp; I
 - 👾 &nbsp; Fun fact: